Catalog Search Results

 Description

 "Most people have heard about Harriet Tubman helping enslaved people emancipate themselves.
 But there were many others who helped enslaved people gain their freedom through the Underground Railroad.
 John.
 P. Parker was one of them, helping enslaved people cross the Ohio River to freedom.
-With key biographical information and related historical events, this Capstone Captivate book uncovers Parker's remarkable story"--
+With key biographical information and related historical events, this Capstone Captivate book uncovers Parker's remarkable story"-- Provided by publisher.

 Author